 Skip to Content

-The Massey Foundation new New Zealand Grants have been established by the students of Massey University.
+The Massey Foundation Grants have been established by the students of Massey University.
 These Grants are intended to help advance study at Massey University in any programme at either undergraduate or postgraduate level.
 Mode of study (internal, extramural, full time, part time), location of study (Albany, Wellington or Manawatu) and year of study will have no bearing on the consideration of an application.

-The Massey Foundation new New Zealand Grants Scheme - 2016
+The Massey Foundation Grants Scheme - 2017

 The Grant is open to part-time or full-time students of Massey University who are enrolled internally or extramurally, at any of the Massey University campuses.

 Selection shall be based on evidence of furthering education excellence at Massey University.
 Due to health and safety restrictions, the Grants cannot be made available to fund research equipment to be used in Massey University laboratories.
-Applications must be supported by a a referal from supervisor, HOD or other academic mentor who is familiar with the applicant's study and circumstances.
+Applications must be supported by a a referral from supervisor, HOD or other academic mentor who is familiar with the applicant's study and circumstances.

 The Grant shall be awarded by the Massey University Foundation in conjunction with the Student Levy Committee.